Sure, mindfulness is easy in meditation, but how can we use mindfulness for managing emotions at work?!

 Managing Emotions at Work by Using Mindfulness to See the Big Picture

 When we become so fixated on a perceived slight, we become the opposite of mindful, we become mindless.
 Rather than see the big picture, all we can see is our tiny perception of the situation.
 We become unable to see things from other people’s perspective.
 Rather than become inquisitive, we feel hurt and we are more likely to lash out and not think clearly.

 When we become inquisitive, miscommunications can be cleared up, mutually beneficial solutions can be uncovered, and common ground can be found.
 All without anger, jealousy or hatred.

 Luckily, practicing mindfulness at work right at the moment we need it most is not so hard.
 And the more we practice, the better we get at managing our emotions.

 6 Ways to Remind Yourself to Be Mindful When Things Get Heated:

-1. Know what situations trigger your emotions to run hot and take a moment to be aware of your breath, body and thoughts before going into that situation.
+1. Know what situations trigger your emotions to run hot.
+Take a moment to be aware of your breath, body and thoughts before going into that situation.

 2. Regularly check your body and thoughts everyday to make a habit of checking for any of those physical reactions to stress mentioned above.

-3. When those physical manifestations occur, such as increased heart rate, take deep, slow, conscious breaths into your belly to slow down and calm your body and mind.
+3. When those physical manifestations occur, such as increased heart rate, take deep, slow, conscious breaths.
+Breathe all the way into your belly to slow down and calm your body and mind.
 The sooner you catch it happening, the easier it is to manage your emotions.
 Over time, you will know yourself so well that you can catch yourself even before you get stressed and prevent it!